 Here you will find the latest news and event information from NASHI, copies of our Newsletters, and a feed of Human Trafficking News from Canada and around the world.
 Human Trafficking News links are external to our site and will open in a new window..

-With the assistance of Investigative Reporter and Author Victor Malarek, filming for the new documentary One Perogy At A Time: The Sequel is complete.
-The project is now in the hands of Tara Yolan Productions in Saskatoon for editing and production.
-We hope for completion by September and NASHI is planning showings in Saskatoon, Edmonton, Winnipeg and Toronto, and we will also be entering it into the Yorkton Film Festival.
-There are also several television networks interested in the project so we are hoping for another national audience similar to the original.
+With the assistance of Investigative Reporter and Author Victor Malarek, filming for the new documentary One Perogy At A Time: The Sequel is finished.
+After editing and production by Tara Yolan Productions in Saskatoon, the project is complete.
+There have been successful showings in Saskatoon, Edmonton, Winnipeg, Whitby and Toronto, and it has also been entered into the Yorkton Film Festival.
+The Sequel has been shown on Omni Television network and is also available on Youtube

 You can send mail to NASHI at this address ...